picocms/Pico/content-sample/index.md

 can add `404.md` files to any directory, so if you want to use a special error page for your blog, simply create `content-sample/blog/404.md`.

-Instead of adding your own contents to the `content-sample` folder, you should create your own `content` directory in Picos root directory.
+Instead of adding your own content to the `content-sample` folder, you should create your own `content` directory in Pico's root directory.
 You can then add and access your contents as described above.

 ### Text File Markup